How to Password-Protect a Link

 How to create one with Brevly

 - Create a free Brevly account — or log in if you have one.
-Password-protected links require the Secure plan.
+Password-protected links require the Pro plan.

 - Paste your destination URL in the link shortener and click "Shorten."